DanielBelcode/projects/README.md

 # projects
-My projects: in uni and at home.
+My projects: at the uni and at home.